vvangfaye/mKGR/README.md

 # mKGR

-The official code of paper **Learning to Reason over Multi-Granularity Knowledge Graph for Zero-shot Urban Land-Use Mapping**.
+The official code of *Remote Sensing of Environment* paper **Learning to Reason over Multi-Granularity Knowledge Graph for Zero-shot Urban Land-Use Mapping**.

 ![image](./images/framework.png)

 **Abstract:** This paper introduces a multi-granularity knowledge graph reasoning (mKGR) framework.
 Only with indirect supervision from other tasks, mKGR can automatically integrate multimodal geospatial data as varying granularity entities and rich spatial-semantic interaction relationships.
 Subsequently, mKGR incorporates a novel fault-tolerant knowledge graph embedding method to establish relationships between geographic units and land-use categories, thereby reasoning land-use mapping outcomes.
 Extensive experiments demonstrate that mKGR not only outperforms existing zero-shot approaches but also exceeds those with direct supervision.
 Furthermore, this paper reveals the superiority of mKGR in large-scale holistic reasoning, an essential aspect of land-use mapping.
 Benefiting from mKGR's zero-shot classification and large-scale holistic reasoning capabilities, a comprehensive urban land-use map of China is generated with low-cost.

-- [x] Products: Publicly accessible on [ArcGIS Online](https://www.geosceneonline.cn/geoscene/apps/mapviewer/index.html?webmap=ad747de4b4ad4b558141c638e23960ca).
+- [x] Products: Publicly accessible on [ArcGIS Online](https://www.geosceneonline.cn/geoscene/apps/mapviewer/index.html?webmap=ad747de4b4ad4b558141c638e23960ca), download the products on [Zenodo](https://zenodo.org/records/11311869).
 - [x] Code: Publicly available in this repository.
-- [ ] Dataset: Restricted access on [Zenodo](https://zenodo.org/records/11311869) (to be released upon paper publication; email us for early access).
+- [x] Dataset: Publicly available on [Zenodo](https://zenodo.org/records/11311869).

 ## Requirement
 Ubuntu 20.04 (or other Linux distribution), one GPU (video memory greater than 12GB and support cuda)